astechedu/zend3/README.md

-# ZendSkeletonApplication

-> ## Repository abandoned 2019-12-31
->
-> This repository has moved to laminas/laminas-skeleton-installer.
+# ZendFramework3 With Database Config

 ## Introduction

-This is a skeleton application using the Zend Framework MVC layer and module systems.
+This is a skeleton application with database configuration using the Zend Framework MVC layer and module systems.
 This application is meant to be used as a starting place for those looking to get their feet wet with Zend Framework.